yyf20001230/frank_yang/README.md

 Hi!
 My name is Frank, I am currently a Computer Science MS student at Northwestern University at the [Design Automation of Intelligent Systems Lab](http://zhulab.eecs.northwestern.edu/index.html) advised by Prof. [Qi Zhu](http://users.eecs.northwestern.edu/~qzhu/).
 I also work closely with Prof. [Chao Huang](https://chaohuang2018.github.io/) at University of Southampton.
 Presently, I am also working as a Robotics Learning Intern at the [Stanford Vision and Learning Lab](https://svl.stanford.edu/) advised by Prof. [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li).

-I received my Bachelor's Degree in Computer Science and Mathematics at 2024, also from Northwestern University.
+I received my Bachelor's Degree Summa Cum Laude in Computer Science and Mathematics in 2024, also from Northwestern University.
 I had the privilege of collaborating with Professor [Florian Willomitzer](https://www.optics.arizona.edu/person/florian-willomitzer) and [Oliver Cossairt](https://compphotolab.northwestern.edu/people/oliver-ollie-cossairt/) at the [3DIM Lab](https://3dim.northwestern.edu/).

 I have a broad interest in robotic learning and control.
 This curiosity fuels my research vision — a commitment to contributing to the evolution of robotic autonomy.
 Whether applied to robotics or commodity vehicles, I envision a future where vehicles navigate roads with an optimal balance of efficiency and safety.

 I deeply believe in human ingenuity and the potential of Artificial Intelligence.
-10 years from now, I want to be a roboticist, immersing myself in a pioneering industry capable of pushing robotics to learning long-horizon daily tasks, .
+10 years from now, I want to be a roboticist, immersing myself in a pioneering industry capable of pushing robotics to learning long-horizon daily tasks.

 Please see my <a href="/frank_yang/assets/pdf/frank_cv.pdf" target="_blank">CV</a> for a full list of work, teaching, and other experiences.